tommy-khc/cracking-the-coding-interview/README.md

 #crackingthecodinginterview

-Description: This is the answer of the questions in a book called Cracking The coding Interview. </br>
+Description: This is the answer of the questions in a book called Cracking The coding Interview in order to prepare interviews. </br>
 Thanks support!

 Book: https://www.crackingthecodinginterview.com/